ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/modularize-the-configuration.md

 and `lib.mkForce` is used to force values of options, it has a priority of 50 internally.
 If you just set a value of an option directly, it will be set with a default priority of 1000(the same as `lib.mkDefault`).

-the lower the `priority`'s value is, the higher the actual priority is, so `lib.mkForce` has a higher priority than `lib.mkDefault`.
+The lower the `priority`'s value is, the higher the actual priority is, so `lib.mkForce` has a higher priority than `lib.mkDefault`.
 If you defined multiple values with the same priority, Nix will throw an error.

 They are useful to modularize the configuration, as you can set default values in a low-level module(base module), and force values in a high-level module.